mantidproject/mantid/Code/Mantid/docs/source/algorithms/MuonCalculateAsymmetry-v1.rst

 Description
 -----------

 Converts loaded/prepared Muon data to a data suitable for analysis.
+Either one or two data acquisition period workspaces may be provided (only the first one is mandatory).
+When both of them are supplied, the algorithm merges the counts and then calculates the asymmetry.
+PeriodOperation determines in which way period data will be merged before the asymmetry calculation.

-Supports three modes:
+The algorithm supports three asymmetry types or modes:

--  PairAsymmetry - asymmetry is calculated for a given pair of groups, using the alpha value provided.
+-  PairAsymmetry - asymmetry is calculated for a given pair of spectra, using the alpha value provided.
+The pair to use is specified via PairFirstIndex and PairSecondIndex.
--  GroupAsymmetry - asymmetry between given group and Muon exponential decay is calculated.
+-  GroupAsymmetry - asymmetry between given spectrum (specified via GroupIndex) and Muon exponential decay is calculated.
--  GroupCount - **no asymmetry is calculated**, pure counts of the specified group are used.
+-  GroupCount - **no asymmetry is calculated**, pure counts of the specified spectrum (via GroupIndex) are used.

-For every mode, either one or two data acquisition period workspaces can be provided.
-PeriodOperation determines in which way period data will be merged at the end.

 Usage
 -----